subenksaha/subenksaha.github.io/_pages/about.md

 Academic History
 ======
 Suben did his Bachelors' from American International University-Bangladesh(AIUB) in Computer Science & Engineering.
-He also did his Masters from the same University in Intelligence System(AI).
+He also did his Masters from the same University in Intelligent System(AI).

 Industrial Experience
 ======
-Before joining to do doctoral studies, Suben had worked on industry for 5+ years.
+Before joining to do doctoral studies, Suben had worked in industry for 5+ years.
 His experience includes software development for multinational company to billion dollar startup in Bangladesh.
-In industry, he mostly worked on Java, JavaScript(Node js) and python.
+In industry, he worked mostly on Java, JavaScript(Node js) and python.
 He enjoys building and optimizing distributed data driven solution.